 Claiming Back Tax from Australia

+When you return home after working in Australia, you need to lodge a tax return in order to claim back tax.
+If it was temporary, you will need to lodge an Australian tax return online after 30 June, upon your return to your home country.
 If it was permanent, you must lodge a paper return whilst you are still in Australia before your scheduled departure.
 As this will take longer to process, you must lodge a return well in advance.

 Can you claim your super contributions?